zhangming4153/zhangming4153.github.io/index.md

 ## Ongoing Projects
 ### Structure-Aware Generative Modeling for Temporal Point Processes
-I am currently working on generative modeling for temporal point processes, with a focus on edit-based flow matching methods.
-Existing non-autoregressive generative models for temporal point processes provide flexible ways to transform simple noise processes into complex event sequences through insertion, deletion, and substitution operations.
-However, for Hawkes-like processes and other event data with meaningful dependence structures, matching first-order or local statistics alone may be insufficient.

 My current work investigates whether edit-based generative models can preserve important second-order structures of point processes, such as autocovariance and spectral properties.
 The broader goal is to develop structure-aware diagnostics and learning methods that connect modern generative modeling with classical statistical understanding of point processes.

 <p style="margin-top: 30px; color: #888; font-size: 0.9rem; text-align: center;">© 2026 Ming Zhang · Last updated: June 2026</p>